CopernicaMarketingSoftware/Documentation/Publisher/en/dmarc.md

 DMARC (Domain-based Message Authentication, Reporting and Conformance) is a technology that is used to prevent email abuse, like phishing and spam.
 To get a good understanding of DMARC it is best to look at email from the eyes of a professional email receiver.
-Imagine that you are Gmail, Hotmail or Yahoo, how would you handle incoming email?
+Imagine that you were Gmail, Hotmail or Yahoo, how would you handle incoming email?

 Before DMARC was invented, we had two important technologies to identify email:
 [SPF](spf) and [DKIM](dkim).
-SPF allows you, receiver, to check whether the email was sent from an expected IP address and DKIM can be used, to put it simply, to check whether the message was indeed written by the claimed sender.
+SPF allows you, receiver, to check whether the email was sent from an expected IP address.
+DKIM can be used, to put it simply, to check whether the message was indeed written by the claimed sender.
 Receivers can check every incoming with these two technologies: was the message indeed sent from an IP address that belongs to the company that claims to send the